Blackfall-Labs/strategos/INSTALLATION.md

 # Installation Guide

-This guide covers all methods for installing Engram CLI on different platforms.
+This guide covers all methods for installing Strategos on different platforms.

 ## Table of Contents